-Answer to second part of question: The provider of the gift will provide a document proving who is the recipient of the gift, the value of the gift, the subject of the gift, the purpose for which the gift was provided and the date of the gift.
-In the event that the 10% reduction in the tax base is less than CZK 2,000 (approx. \in 70), only the amount representing 10% of the tax base will be deducted if the condition of the minimum value of the gift of CZK 2,000 (approx. \in 70) is met.
+Answer to second part of question: The provider of the gift will provide a document proving who the recipient of the gift is, the value of the gift, the subject of the gift, the purpose for which the gift was provided and the date of the gift.
+If the 30% reduction in the tax base is less than CZK 2,000 (~ \leq 80), only the amount representing 30% of the tax base will be deducted if the condition of the minimum value of the gift of CZK 2,000 (~ \leq 80) is met.